This is What Happens When Your Lender Requires PMI

 This premium will be automatically added to your monthly mortgage payments.

 When you apply for a mortgage with a down payment of less than 20%, a premium will be calculated into your loan estimate, which will give you a better idea of how to budget responsibly.

 Another option available to borrowers is a one-time upfront premium paid at closing.

 Again, this premium will be shown on your loan estimate when you apply for a mortgage.

 However, if you make an upfront payment and decide to move or refinance, you may not get refunded for the premium.

 Some lenders require borrowers to pay both upfront and monthly premiums.
-Either way, your lender will add and calculate both premiums into your loan estimate so you know exactly what to expect.
+Either way, your lender will add and calculate both premiums into the loan estimate, providing you a detailed outline of your costs.

-To make the right decision, ask your loan officer to calculate several scenarios over a certain time frame to give you a more realistic idea of how you will be left financially each month.
+To make the right decision, ask your loan officer to calculate several scenarios over a certain time frame to give you a better idea of how your budget could look.

 What factors to consider